quamen/dollhouse/README.md

 Before you can use Dollhouse to set up a new server you first need to do 2 things.

-1. Enable root access via ssh by adding the following line to ssh_config:
+1. Enable root access via ssh.

-  PermitRootLogin yes

 2. Install your public key in authorized_keys for the root account.